Exploring the Relationship between Brain Hemisphere States and Frequency Bands through Classical Machine Learning and Deep Learning Optimization Techniques with Neurofeedback: Introduction

 \subsection{Experimental Design}

-The experimental design will entail the collection of EEG data from participants while they are exposed to stimuli of varying complexity.
-The stimuli will include both simple sensory stimuli, such as the Necker cube, and complex stimuli, such as the Mona Lisa painting, in order to elicit different levels of neural activity.
-The EEG signals will be recorded across multiple frequency bands, including delta, theta, alpha, beta, and gamma.
+The experimental design entailed the collection of EEG data from participants while they were exposed to stimuli of varying complexity.
+The stimuli included both simple sensory stimuli, such as the Necker cube, and complex stimuli, such as the Mona Lisa painting, to elicit different levels of neural activity.
+EEG signals were recorded across multiple frequency bands, including delta, theta, alpha, beta, and gamma.